There Is No We In ‘American’

-To understand American society and culture, you have realize that the secret to the country is revealed in the anagram buried in its name.
+To understand American society and culture, you have to understand that the secret to the country is revealed in the anagram formed by its name.

 Unscrambled, the word “American” decomposes neatly to “I can ream.”

 From day one, going back to February of 2020, American leaders of all political stripes actively downplayed the risks posed by the emerging Covid-19 pandemic.
 They only locked down, despite weeks of warnings from scientists working in places where the virus had taken hold, once New York City got smacked down hard.